As an Oracle database administrator, firefighting is one of your tasks, and you must prevent fire from happening in the first place if you can.

 Here is a list of performance statistics that you should track:

 1. CPU Usage/Load

-The image below shows the query that we executed in dbWatch Control Centers’ SQL worksheet and shows the top CPU usage per session in your database.
+The image below shows the query we executed in dbWatch Control Centers' SQL worksheet and your database's top CPU usage per session.

-As an example, below is the dbWatch Control Center monitoring module where you can select the CPU usage performance job to find out if there are any unusual spikes in your CPU usage all throughout the day or week.
+As an example, below is the dbWatch Control Center monitoring module, where you can select the CPU usage performance job to find out if there are any unusual spikes in your CPU usage throughout the day or week.

 You can configure this job to send you an alarm if a certain threshold has been reached.
-Proactive monitoring keeps alerts in place and is essential in monitoring your Oracle database.
+Proactive monitoring keeps alerts in place and is essential to your Oracle database.

 In the monitoring module of dbWatch Control Center, you have your “long-running queries” job that you can configure to help you get notified if a query is running longer than it should.